Daily Schedule

 Math in a different way: Participants learn about mathematics in a practical way.
 With many games and learning aids, the course teaches mathematical rules and laws.

-Practice Groups in the Afternoon at Salem Kids Camp
+Morning Activities at the Salem Kids Camp

 Art & Crafts